IntersectMBO/ouroboros-network/ouroboros-consensus/test-consensus/README.md

 protocol](https://eprint.iacr.org/2017/573/20171115:001835)", such as Common Prefix and Chain Growth (§2.1).
-The generators for these QuickCheck tests explore various combinations of number of nodes, number of slots, delays before each node joins the network, network topologies, PRNG seeds, etc. TODO How to characterize the synthetic transactions?
+The generators for these QuickCheck tests explore various combinations of number of nodes, number of slots, delays before each node joins the network, network topologies, PRNG seeds, etc.

-The development team is working through several important Issues on the GitHub repository's backlog.
+The development team is working to extend our tests to cover more real-world cases and edge cases.
+These tests will check that a node network reaches consensus when it should and otherwise handles the edge cases as expected.
+These edge cases will only rarely occur in practice and will be extremely difficult to trigger by QA or using a testnet, so property testing is an efficient alternative approach.

   * The current tests do not involve significant network latency or network partitions.
 See Issues #229 and #230.